Up to 200 hurt in attack on Syrian Alawite village: activists

 Casualty counts varied, but several activists said they could confirm 10 dead.
 The opposition-linked Syrian Observatory for Human Rights said 125 were hurt or killed in a series of explosions that destroyed several houses in the town of Aqrab.
 There were no reports on Syria's state media.

-"We don't believe there was a massacre (in Aqrab) but we think there were a number of hostages being held by the rebels.
-Clashes began when rebels started shelling a shabbiha checkpoint," he said by Skype.
-"Now the phone lines seem to be down in Aqrab so that's all we know."

-Others in the opposition blamed Assad's forces for the attack, which they said involved the shelling of a house in which at least 200 Alawites were hiding.

-A rebel who spoke to Reuters by telephone said fighters had clashed for four days with the army in Aqrab, some 30 km (20 miles) north of Syria's third city of Homs.
+A rebel who spoke to Reuters by telephone said fighters had clashed with the army in Aqrab for four days.
 Rebels had surrounded one building and accused pro-Assad militias, known as shabbiha, of using residents hiding there as human shields.

 "There were 200 people inside and we called on the residents to leave, but the shabbiha held some women and children by gunpoint.
 Eventually talks fell apart and the government shelled the building," said the rebel, who called himself Maysar.